top of page

 Housed within a 17th-century palace, Riad Belghazi is a private museum that’s run by the family who live here.
 What sets this museum apart from others in Fes is that fact that many of the artefacts on display are available for purchase.
 For antique lovers or those looking for a one-of-a-kind souvenir, you may just find it here!

-The architectural details of Riad Belghazi serve as the perfect backdrop for the museum's extensive collections, which showcase the remarkable skills and techniques of Moroccan artisans.
-In the first room, visitors are treated to a rich array of antique silver jewellery dating back to the early 18th century while the second room houses a stunning collection of silver pieces from the Saharan region.
-In the third room, you’ll find gold jewellery hailing from not only Fes but also Rabat and Tetouan while additional rooms exhibit Moroccan caftans, embroidered textiles and musical instruments.
+The architectural details of Riad Belghazi serve as the perfect backdrop for the museum's collections, which showcase the remarkable skills and techniques of Moroccan artisans.
+In the first room, you'll find antique silver jewellery dating back to the early 18th century while the second room houses a stunning collection of silver pieces from the Saharan region.

-If you’re travelling with kids, they’ll love the opportunity to dress up like a local and have their picture taken, making this a family-friendly museum in Fes.
-Someone is usually on hand to guide you through the collection, but some visitors are taken back when asked for a “tip” for this service - check upfront with the guide if you think you’ll feel uncomfortable in this situation.
+If you’re travelling with kids, they’ll love the opportunity to dress up like a local and have their picture taken, making this one of the best family-friendly museums in Fes.

 Opening hours of Riad Belghazi: 9 am to 5:30 pm